-The mirror temperature, as measured by the electrical thermometer embedded beneath the mirror surface, is output as the dewpoint of the air sample.
+The mirror temperature, as measured by the electrical thermometer embedded beneath the mirror surface, is presented to the observeroutput as the dewpoint of the air sample.
 Commercial instruments normally include an electrical interface for the mirror thermometer and a digital display, but may also provide digital and analogue electrical outputs for use with data-logging equipment.
-A chart recorder can be used for continuous monitoring of an analogue output of the mirror thermometer signal, but this is becoming less common.
+A chart recorder is particularly usefulcan be used for continuous monitoring the performance of the instrument in the case where thean analogue output provides a continuous registration of the mirror thermometer signal, but the digital display does not this is becoming less common.
 Some hygrometers provide a separate PRT output, distinct from the PRT that is used for temperature control, of the mirror.